 My catheter has come out

-It may have been accidentally pulled or caught or the small ballon that keeps your catheter in has deflated.
+It may have been accidentally pulled or caught or the small balloon that keeps your catheter in place has deflated.

 Use a catheter retaining strap to prevent pulling.